TheNumbat/thenumbat.github.io/cmu.md

     - This was the second semester we tried moderating a course discord server, and it was quite helpful for facilitating student interactions and getting people to help each other.
 Also produced several enthusiastic students who will be new TAs and/or Scotty3D contributors!
     - Overall, still same thoughts on TAing.
 - 15-400: Research Practicum in Computer Science
-    - This is a research project rather than a class.
-I worked on implementing various BVH strategies for computing closest point queries, and analyzed which perform the best on various hardware architectures (CPU/GPU).
-We found some interesting results that diverged from previous work on high performance ray tracing, but overall there is no panacea for closest points.
+    - I implemented various strategies for computing closest point queries and analyzed their performance on both the CPU and GPU.
+I found some interesting results that diverged from previous work on high performance ray tracing, but overall there is no panacea for closest points.
-    - I worked with Rohan &amp; Keenan within the geometry collective.
+    - I worked with Rohan &amp; Keenan of the Geometry Collective.
 All of the GC PhD students are generally very knowledgeable and fun to talk or listen to.
-    - I struggled a lot to find time/motivation for the project during the first half of the semester, but was able to focus more during the second half.
-It helped a lot to combine the latter part of this project (GPU analysis) with my 15-418 final project.
+    - I struggled a lot to find time/motivation for this project during the first half of the semester, but was able to focus more during the second.
+Combining the latter part of this project (GPU analysis) with my 15-418 final project helped a lot.
 - 15-418: Parallel Computer Architecture and Programming
-    - Teaches some very useful content, and I'm quite interested in this area.
+    - Teaches some interesting and useful content.
 The second assignment on writing a CUDA circle rasterizer was pretty cool.
-    - However, I don't think the class was run very well this semester - the other projects were a bit lackluster (and easy) and the course staff weren't very attentive.
+    - I don't think the class was run very well this semester - the other projects were a bit lackluster (and easy) and the course staff weren't very attentive.
     - Spent more time on architecture (cache coherency, interconnections, heterogeneity) than I would have preferred, but those parts were still reasonably interesting.
-I preferred the parts on parallel programming models, ILP, GPUs, synchronization, lock free code, etc.
+I enjoyed the parts on parallel programming models, ILP, GPUs, synchronization, lock free code, etc.
-    - CUDA, OpenMP, ISPC, MPI, and various DSLs are cool, but I think I will stick with my raw C++/SIMD intrinsics/Vulkan. :p
-    - I recommend this class for people who want to take only one systems elective, as understanding how to achieve high performance through parallelism is quite broadly useful.
-As a part of the systems concentration, I think it's still useful but not vital.
+    - I would recommend this class to people who want to take exactly one systems elective, as understanding how to achieve high performance through parallelism is quite broadly useful.
+I think it's also useful as a part of the systems concentration, but not vital, as the content could be learned on-demand.
 OS covers low-level concurrent programming in far more depth.
 - 15-464: Technical Animation
     - Very cool content.
-Lectures mostly trace the history of research in animation.
+Lectures trace the history of research in animation.
-    - Occasionally a bit boring, but I learned a lot more about simulation, which was the main reason I took the class.
+    - I learned a lot more about simulation, which was the main reason I took the class.
+Some lectures were a bit boring, though.
-    - Work is primarily two small projects and a final project, which all provide good opportunities to explore topics of interest.
+    - Assignments include two small projects and a final project, which all provide good opportunities to explore topics of interest.
 I implemented various IK algorithms for the first, mass-spring cloth for the second, and position based fluid simulation/rendering for the final.
 I added each of these to Scotty3D, so I'm planning on merging them into the main codebase as additional animation tasks.
     - Students write a [lecture blog](https://thenumbat.github.io/15464-s21/).
 - 15-468: Physics-Based Rendering
-    - Quite enjoyed this class and learned a lot after the first 1/3rd, which was mostly 462 review.
-Ioannis (Yannis) is a good lecturer and does really cool research.
+    - Quite enjoyed this class; learned a lot after the first 1/3rd, which was mostly 462 review.
+    - Ioannis (call him Yannis) is a good lecturer and does really cool research.
     - Programming assignments were too short, but some more advanced ones will be added next time >:)
     - Homework effectively emphasized fully understanding the mathematical underpinnings.
-    - Reading groups (optional) were quite interesting and gave a window into contemporary rendering research.
+    - The reading group was quite interesting and gave a window into contemporary rendering research.
-    - Final project was a good opportunity to explore a particularly interesting advanced topic.
-I implemented a real-time RTX path tracer, which turned out to be super cool.
-I'd like to do more projects, though!
-I also enjoyed BDPT, (PSS) (M)MLT, specular NEE, volumetric/spectral/polarized/time of flight rendering, and differentiable rendering.
+    - Final project was a good opportunity to explore an interesting advanced topic.
+I implemented a real-time RTX path tracer, which produced some great results.
+I'd like to do more projects in this area - BDPT, (PSS) (M)MLT, specular NEE, volumetric/spectral/polarized/time of flight rendering, and differentiable rendering were all intriguing.
     - This was the first time a rendering class has been offered at CMU in over 15 years, so it wasn't fully polished, but I thought it was run well.
 - 33-120: Science and Science Fiction
     - Similar to experimental physics (same professor).